 Population and management

 Minnesota's barred owl population appears to be stable.
 Like all owls, the barred owl is a nongame bird, which means it can't be legally hunted or trapped.
-Still, some are hunted and trapped illegally.

 A barred owl's right ear is higher than its left ear.
 Hearing from two different angles helps it pinpoint the location of prey.